 Key Skills and Proficiencies

-Quality assurance and control Resourceful
+Quality assurance and control Risk management

-Risk management Software proficiency (Trello, Asana, JIRA)
+Software (Trello, Asana, JIRA) Stakeholder management

 Resume writer’s tip: Use strong action verbs

-When it comes to resume writing, action verbs help convey a sense of proactivity and accomplishment.
+Regarding resume writing, action verbs help convey a sense of proactivity and accomplishment.
 Use these words to start bullet points and bring an active voice to your writing, especially in your professional experience section.
 Include verbs like these on your project manager resume:

 Action Verbs